WithSecureLabs/needle/README.md

 # Supported Platforms

 * Workstation: Needle has been successfully tested on both Kali and OSX.
-* Device: iOS8 is currently supported (testing on iOS9 is currently in progress)
+* Device: both iOS 8 ands 9 are currently supported